Bat Removal in Madison, CT | Humane Exclusion & Prevention – RF Wildlife

 • Stay calm — Most bats in homes are young learning to fly and not aggressive.

-• Isolate it — Close interior doors, open a window/door to outside (turn off lights inside, leave one on outside).
-Many exit on their own.
+• Isolate it — Close interior doors, open a window/door to outside (turn off lights inside).

 • Do NOT touch with bare hands — Risk of bite/scratch (rabies concern).